 A plain dosa comes with 2 chutney dips.
 One red tomato based curry and one white coconut based chutney.
 The masala dosa comes with the same, but has a tasty potato filling inside as well.
 A paper dosa is a very long and thin crusty variant of the dosa.

 More difficult to find, but very healthy and nutritious is the Ragi Dosa made out of local finger millet.
-It’s on the breakfast menu of Mansion 1907.
+It’s on the breakfast menu of Mansion 1907 and worth trying.

 The best and cheapest way to eat in an Indian restaurant is to order a thali.
 It is a set menu of rice that comes with different types of curries.
 The South Indian variant is originally served on a banana leaf and you are supposed to eat with your hand.
 Curries differ per season, but sambhar (lentil based vegetable stew) and/or rasam (a tamarind based soup) are always included.